 But at another level, I cannot look at the image of Ascension without wondering about the prominence of stars and halo-like objects, which taken together, seem to me to speak of Easter, the highest and holiest holiday in the Christian calendar.

 According to a concierge at the Hotel Vancouver with whom I spoke in preparing this post, there are other things buried behind that wall.
 The original hotel drawings called for eight elevators, but part way through its construction, it was decided that six elevators (three on each wall that flanked Ascension) were ample.
 The abandoned two elevator shafts remain hidden behind the wall, to this day.
-Along with Beatrice Lennie’s bas-relief work.
+Along with, quite possibly, Beatrice Lennie’s bas-relief work.

 ¹The article referenced here was found in the Vancouver Art Gallery library’s clipping file and no attribution was noted.
 So I’m guessing that it was a Vancouver Sun piece.
 (For a detailed list of Lennie’s extant work and biographical info pertaining to her, see this excellent site.)